 For some reason, he chose to describe his adventures under the name of Captain Jones, and on pages 96-98 he prints a poem attributed to a Private Andrews in Rabaul.
-It is one of those items which are never likely to enter the register of the English classics but, nevertheless, it deserves not to remain completely forgotten.
+It is one of those items which are never likely to enter the register of the English classics but, nevertheless, it does not deserve to remain completely forgotten.
 So, with this in mind, I shall transcribe it here.
 Please note that it is not politically correct.

 Ye Shall Occupy the Land